apache/mxnet/example/extensions/lib_custom_op/README.md

 * **lib_custom_op/gemm_lib.cc**: This file has a source code implementation of all required components of a custom operator, as well as the registration of the custom operator.

-* **lib_custom_op/Makefile**: Compile `gemm_lib.cc` to a dynamic shared library named `libgemm_lib.so`, with a include path of the header file `include/mxnet/lib_api.h` from MXNet source code.
-Currently the custom operator is compatible with C++11 onwards.
+* **lib_custom_op/Makefile**: This file compiles `gemm_lib.cc` to a dynamic shared library named `libgemm_lib.so`.
+It includes the header file `include/mxnet/lib_api.h` from MXNet source code.
+Currently the custom operator APIs require C++11 onwards.

 * **lib_custom_op/test_gemm.py**: This file calls `mx.library.load(‘libgemm_lib.so’)` to load the library containing the custom operator, invokes the operator using both NDArray and Symbol APIs, and prints outputs of the forward and backward passes.
 The outputs should be the same as the regular MXNet `gemm` operator.

-* **include/mxnet/lib_api.h**: This file from MXNet source code is the one-stop header to include all necessary data types and function prototypes for writing a custom operator library.
-You can either specify the include path in `Makefile`, or copy the header file over to `example/extensions/lib_custom_op` folder for `gemm_lib.cc` to include.
+* **include/mxnet/lib_api.h**: This file from MXNet source code is the single header file needed to include all necessary data types and function prototypes for writing a custom operator library.
+You can either specify the include path in the `Makefile`, or copy the header file over to `example/extensions/lib_custom_op` folder.
 Note that apart from this header, the custom operator library is independent of MXNet source.

 ## Writing A Custom CPU Operator Library

-For building your own library containing custom CPU operator, compose a C++ source file like `myop_lib.cc`, include `lib_api.h` header file, and write your custom operator implementation with these essential functions:
+To build your own library containing custom CPU operator, compose a C++ source file like `myop_lib.cc`, include `lib_api.h` header file, and write your custom operator implementation with these required functions:
 - `initialize` - Library Initialization Function
 - `REGISTER_OP` - Operator Registration Marco
 - `parseAttrs` - Attribute Parser
 - `inferType` - Type Inference
 - `inferShape` - Shape Inference
-- `forward` - Forward Computation (can be replace with `createOpState`, see below for details)
+- `forward` - Forward Computation (can be replaced with `createOpState`, see below for details)

 Then compile it to `libmyop_lib.so` dynamic library using the following command: